 A Voice from Uganda

-Wendie Veloz currently is working at a field placement in the Rakai District of Uganda.
+Wendie Veloz currently is working at a practicum placement in the Rakai District of Uganda.
 Under the supervision and advisement of the Masaka Diocese Education Secretariat, her tasks include assessing the needs of the schools in the district and writing proposals for funding of projects in the schools.
 As part of her own research interest, Wendie is also monitoring the institution of Universal Primary Education in Uganda (UPE) which began in 1996.

 The Rakai district is located in the southern region of Uganda on the road to Tanzania.
 There are many schools in the Rakai district which were founded by the Catholic Church under the Masaka Diocese and the church still maintains a relationship with these schools.
 Despite the church’s involvement, the primary schools are now officially under the control and partial monetary support of the government of Uganda, which is supervised by the Ministry of Education and Sports.
 The role of the church as the founding body is to work in conjunction with the district’s education officials to monitor the school’s operations, to mediate school-community problems and to seek additional funding for the schools under the Diocese.